GitHub Copilot¶

 Cannot Undeploy¶

-Symptom: aam undeploy fails to remove markers.
+Symptom: aam undeploy fails to remove an agent or instruction.

-Cause: Markers manually edited or deleted.
+Cause: File may have been manually renamed or deleted.

 Solution: